Lesson 54: Finger Vibrato (Flattement)

 Where flattement does not belong

-The single most common mistake is to flatten every long note.
-Hotteterre is explicit: the ornament is reserved for points of repose — the final note of a phrase, the resolution of a dissonance, the long note at the centre of an affect.
-A flattement on a passing whole note in the middle of a fast movement is wrong style.
-So is a flattement on every cadence in a piece; vary it, save it for the cadences that matter.
+Do not flatten every long note.
+The ornament is reserved for points of repose — the final note of a phrase, the resolution of a dissonance — and even there, save it for the cadences that matter.

 Now play these